api3dao/old-api3-docs/docs/airnode/v0.9/concepts/chain-providers.md

 ## One Chain: One Provider

-As an example the `chains` field declares its use of blockchain 4, _Rinkeby_.
+As an example the `chains` field declares its use of _Sepolia_ blockchain with id 11155111.
 The `type` is set to _evm_ which is the only type currently supported by Airnode.
-It then applies an arbitrary name for the blockchain provider "infura_rinkeby" in the `providers` array.
+It then applies an arbitrary name for the blockchain provider "infuraSepolia" in the `providers` array.

 ```json
 "chains": [